Design Pattern Series - Abstract Factory Pattern (Golang)

 createUI(windowsFactory)

-// Create UI for macOS
+// UI cho macOS

 macOSFactory := MacOSFactory{}